PetersonJeff/get-clean-course-project/CodeBook.md

     * Mean of the Standard deviation of the signal in the direction of the Z axis

 33. tBodyAccMag.mean..
+    * Mean of the mean observed signal
 34. tBodyAccMag.std..
+    * Mean of the Standard deviation of the signal

 35. tGravityAccMag.mean..
+    * Mean of the mean observed signal
 36. tGravityAccMag.std..
+    * Mean of the Standard deviation of the signal

 37. tBodyAccJerkMag.mean..
+    * Mean of the mean observed signal
 38. tBodyAccJerkMag.std..
+    * Mean of the Standard deviation of the signal

 39. tBodyGyroMag.mean..
+    * Mean of the mean observed signal
 40. tBodyGyroMag.std..
+    * Mean of the Standard deviation of the signal

 41. tBodyGyroJerkMag.mean..
+    * Mean of the mean observed signal
 42. tBodyGyroJerkMag.std..

 43. fBodyAcc.mean...X
+    * Mean of the mean signal in the direction of the X axis
 44. fBodyAcc.mean...Y
+    * Mean of the mean signal in the direction of the Y axis
 45. fBodyAcc.mean...Z
+    * Mean of the mean signal in the direction of the Z axis

 46. fBodyAcc.std...X
+    * Mean of the Standard deviation of the signal in the direction of the X axis
 47. fBodyAcc.std...Y
+    * Mean of the Standard deviation of the signal in the direction of the Y axis
 48. fBodyAcc.std...Z
+    * Mean of the Standard deviation of the signal in the direction of the Z axis

 49. fBodyAccJerk.mean...X
+    * Mean of the mean signal in the direction of the X axis
 50. fBodyAccJerk.mean...Y
+    * Mean of the mean signal in the direction of the Y axis
 51. fBodyAccJerk.mean...Z
+    * Mean of the mean signal in the direction of the Z axis

 52. fBodyAccJerk.std...X
+    * Mean of the Standard deviation of the signal in the direction of the X axis
 53. fBodyAccJerk.std...Y
+    * Mean of the Standard deviation of the signal in the direction of the Y axis
 54. fBodyAccJerk.std...Z
+    * Mean of the Standard deviation of the signal in the direction of the Z axis

 55. fBodyGyro.mean...X
+    * Mean of the mean signal in the direction of the X axis
 56. fBodyGyro.mean...Y
+    * Mean of the mean signal in the direction of the Y axis
 57. fBodyGyro.mean...Z
+    * Mean of the mean signal in the direction of the Z axis

 58. fBodyGyro.std...X
+    * Mean of the Standard deviation of the signal in the direction of the X axis
 59. fBodyGyro.std...Y
+    * Mean of the Standard deviation of the signal in the direction of the Y axis
 60. fBodyGyro.std...Z
+    * Mean of the Standard deviation of the signal in the direction of the Z axis

 61. fBodyAccMag.mean..
+    * Mean of the mean observed signal
 62. fBodyAccMag.std..
+    * Mean of the Standard deviation of the signal

 63. fBodyBodyAccJerkMag.mean..
+    * Mean of the mean observed signal
 64. fBodyBodyAccJerkMag.std..
+    * Mean of the Standard deviation of the signal

 65. fBodyBodyGyroMag.mean..
+    * Mean of the mean observed signal
 66. fBodyBodyGyroMag.std..
+    * Mean of the Standard deviation of the signal

 67. fBodyBodyGyroJerkMag.mean..
+    * Mean of the mean observed signal
 68. fBodyBodyGyroJerkMag.std..
+    * Mean of the Standard deviation of the signal